 Step 6: Craft Your Content

-Remember, there’s is no substitute for great content.
+Remember, there's no substitute for great content.
 Creating high-quality, authentic, and valuable content should be your number one guest posting strategy.

 Apart from this, make sure you have a great headline or title.
-Even if you mentioned your title in the pitch, it won’t hurt to provide alternatives the site owners can choose from.
+Even if you mentioned your title in the pitch, it won’t hurt to provide alternatives that the site owners can choose from.

 If you don’t think that your bio is as important as the content itself, you are wrong.
 Your bio is where readers get to know the person behind the post, the face behind the words, the brain behind the thought-provoking post.